What is a SWOT Analysis

 A SWOT analysis plan forces everyone to clearly define those internal and external attributes the company must confront.
 Success implies the company will capture its opportunities while eliminating its threats.

 When you’re ready to create or update your marketing strategy, what is the first thing you should do?
 Evaluate your budget?
 Review your products/services?
 Update your marketing metrics?
 Identify your buyer personas?
 Profile your competitors?

-The biggest mistake managers make is “trusting their gut.”
+The biggest mistake managers make is “trusting their gut”

 A SWOT analysis isn’t something you do once.
-You can use a SWOT analysis whenever you need to make decisions about marketing, your workforce, your product line, or any other component of your business.
+You should use a SWOT analysis whenever you need to make decisions about marketing, your workforce, your product line, or any other component of your business.